History of Frito-Lay

 Source: PepsiCo

-In 1965, the snack and beverage giants made a blockbuster merge to form PepsiCo.
+In 1965, the snack and beverage giants decided to merge, forming PepsiCo.

 However, these visions of joint food and drink marketing were promptly dashed.
 The Federal Trade Commission wasn't toasting this union, instead blocking synergistic Pepsi and Frito-Lay campaigns as potentially anti-competitive.